jentery/508v4/keywords.md

 # Keywords and Notes for 508

 Some rough notes for quick reference.
 Not for citation or quotation.
-Current draft covers first seven weeks of seminar (through October 23rd).
+Current draft covers first nine weeks of seminar (through November 6th).
 These will be updated regularly throughout the term (until late November or early December).

 * [Paper Computing](#paper-computing)
 * [Game Speak](#game-speak)